-8.1.1 - Leaks
+8.1.1 LEAKS

 On all tank vehicles, the most important item to check for is leaks.
 Check under and around the vehicle for signs of any leaking.
-Don't carry liquids or gases in a leaking tank.
+Do not carry liquids or gases in a leaking tank.
 To do so is a crime.
 You will be cited and prevented from driving further.
-You may also be liable for the clean-up of any spill.
+You may also be liable for the clean up of any spill.
 In general, check the following:

-Check the tank's body or shell for dents or leaks.

-Check the intake, discharge, and cut-off valves.
-Make sure the valves are in the correct position before loading, unloading, or moving the vehicle.

-Check pipes, connections, and hoses for leaks, especially around joints.

-Check manhole covers and vents.
+- The tank's body or shell for dents or leaks. - The intake, discharge and cut-off valves.
+Make sure the valves are in the correct position before loading, unloading or moving the vehicle. - Pipes, connections and hoses for leaks, especially around joints. - Manhole covers and vents.
 Make sure the covers have gaskets and they close correctly.
 Keep the vents clear so they work correctly.

-8.1.2 - Check Special Purpose Equipment
+8.1.2 CHECK SPECIAL PURPOSE EQUIPMENT